MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/batchingpolicy.md

 ## Details

-As explained above, there is an optimal size of data to be ingested in bulk.
+As explained above, there's an optimal size of data to be ingested in bulk.
 Currently that size is about 1 GB of uncompressed data.
-Ingestion that is done in blobs that hold much less data than the optimal size is non-optimal, and therefore in queued ingestion Kusto will batch such small blobs together.
+Ingestion that is done in blobs that hold much less data than the optimal size is non-optimal, and so in queued ingestion Kusto will batch such small blobs together.

 Batches are sealed when the first condition is met: